First Experimental Evidence of a Beam-Beam Long-Range Compensation Using Wires in the Large Hadron Collider

 \subsubsection{Wire powering configurations}

 Each wire can carry up to 350~A, which might not be enough for the compensation, depending on the beam-wire distance.
-A solution consists in recabling the two wires of a collimator in series such that they have the same polarity.
+An idea - in order to enhance the wire effect, consists in recabling the two wires of a collimator in series such that they have the same polarity.
 By doing so, the odd multipolar strengths are doubled while the even ones cancel out.
 This choice is motivated by the need for a compensation of the octupolar resonances as they represent the first high order effect that is not self-compensated.
 The two possible configurations are summarized in Fig.~\ref{fig:config_wires}.